aws-samples/aws-flow-ruby-samples/Recipes/ChildWorkflow/README.md

 **To run the ChildWorkflow Recipe:**

-1. Open a terminal window and change to the `test`{.docutils .literal}
-    directory in the location where you have cloned or unarchived the sample code.
+1. Open a terminal window and change to the `test` directory in the location where you have cloned or unarchived the sample code.
 For example: